nitrite/nitrite-doc/java-sdk/collection/indexing.md

 Nitrite supports indexing on a collection.
 It supports indexing on a single field or multiple fields.
 It also supports full-text indexing.

-## Index types
+## Index Types

-Nitrite supports the following types of index:
+Nitrite supports the following types of index out of the box:

 - Unique Index
 - Non-Unique Index